 There are so many things to do in Las Vegas.
 Drinking, gambling, and hitting the nightlife are what most know of, but there is so much more.
-Last year I let you in on some Fun and Different Things to do in Las Vegas.
+As this city is pretty much always busy, it is important to understand that with the possession of a car and cheap car insurance Las Vegas, this would make getting around so much easier.
+Plus, it would mean not having to rely on public transport.
+Anyway, last year I let you in on some Fun and Different Things to do in Las Vegas.
 I promised I would come back with another round and I am here to deliver.
 I can pretty much guantee there will be another follow up to this.
 So if you are wondering what else there is to do in Sin City, keep reading.

 1. High Roller – The High Roller opened in 2014 on the Las Vegas Strip.
 It is currently the tallest ferris wheel in the world standing at 550 feet.
 Rides can be taken day or night.
 I went at night and enjoyed the view of Vegas lit up.
 I would suggest trying sunset, so you get the best of both worlds!
 The High Roller is a 30 minute ride roundtrip and you can bring a drink on if you’d like.